dankuck/clue-simulation/README.md

     }

     /**
-     * The game uses seeSuggestionNotRefuted to inform you that a specific player
+     * The game uses seeSuggestionNotRefuted to inform you that a specific
-     * was unable to refute any of the cards in the Suggestion because they
+     * player was unable to refute any of the cards in the Suggestion because
-     * have none of them.
-This is only sent to players who are not `player` or
+     * they have none of them.
+This is sent to all players.
+The parameter is
-     * `asker`.
-The parameter is an object.
+     * an object.
 Here we decompose it.
      * - suggestion - The Suggestion object returned from `asker`'s
      *                makeSuggestion() call
      * - player     - The ID of the player who has none of the cards in the